Etries/pythontest2/README.md

-This is a dumb file for test
+This is a solution for exercise 3.1 and 3.1 as part of the course.